Special Needs & Disabilities

 Pacific Rivers TBD

-Pomo (New) Kandi Andrade Former REC Council
+Pomo Kandi Andrade

-Silverado Shanna Pyka Member
+Silverado Shanna Pyka Outreach

-Twin Valley Linda Ransom Founding Member
+Twin Valley Linda Ransom Training Vice Chair

-Yokayo-Logger (New) Randy Huffman Former REC Council
+Yokayo-Logger Randy Huffman

-Lori Yanez Former REC Concil
+Lori Yanez

 GGAC SND COMMITTEE AT-LARGE REPRESENTATIVES